 This particular process, of pounding the ash to create splints (as opposed to splitting the wood), is relatively new in the UK.
-Our native ash species seems to be less pliable for the job than the black ash used in the States, but it still produces great results and is a really appealing technique.
+Our native ash species is a bit less pliable than the black ash used in the States, but it still produces great results and is a really appealing technique.

 The splints are then shaved smooth with a really sharp knife and cut into the required widths for weaving.
-It’s a long and laborious job to prep the material, interspersed with much knife re-sharpening…and cups of tea.
+It’s a long and laborious job to prep the material… interspersed with a lot of knife re-sharpening and cups of tea.

-Weaving the base of the back basket in a cross weave (above).
-Adding the weavers and shaping the belly of the basket, below.
-My work was accompanied by the pungent scent of the carpet of wild garlic and the almost relentless sound of others in the group pounding ash logs accompanied me while I was weaving.
+The pungent scent of the carpet of wild garlic and the almost relentless sound of others in the group pounding ash logs accompanied me while I was weaving.

 Leather straps cut from a large hide, stitched and riveted together, buckles attached…job done.

-It turned out to be four days of hard graft to complete the basket.
-The graft was eased by evening fireside gatherings, a midnight, wood-fueled, outdoor bath, and the many owl calls at night.
+It turned out to be four days of hard graft to make this basket.
+The graft was eased by evening fireside gatherings; good conversation; a midnight, wood-fueled, outdoor bath; the owls calling at night.
 It was totally worthwhile for the huge satisfaction of completing my basket.
-So wonderful to have spent those days living in the woods, weaving.
+So wonderful to have spent those days living and weaving in the woods.

 I found this photo of an Adirondack style pack basket, early 20th century, USA.